telerik/xaml-docs/controls/radpdfviewer/default-ui.md

 * **Add Sign Signature Dialog**: Determines whether the [Sign Signature Dialog]({%slug radpdfviewer-features-digital-signature%}#signing) of RadPdfViewer should be added to the UI.

+* **Add Navigation Pane**: Determines whether the RadPdfViewerNavigationPane should be added to the UI to show  the bookmarks of a PDF document.

 #### Figure 2: Choose the components you would like to use

 ![](images/RadPdfViewer_defaultUI_01.png)